peckeronie/a5fritterbackend/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in, or if the user tries to unlike a freet they did not like
 - `404` if the freetId is invalid
-- `401` if the user tries to unlike a freet they did not like

 #### `PUT /api/likes/hide/:freetID` - Hide the likes for a freet